Embracing a Cloud mindset with SAP S/4HANA Cloud Public Edition

 • The S/4HANA cloud extensibility architecture supports this aspect of a cloud mindset by introducing some restrictions to the types and methods of performing extensions, while at the same time giving you the flexibility to extend in cloud-appropriate ways that do not make future upgrades difficult and risky.

-• It is not the intention of this blog to explain extensibility, but the three types supported within the SAP Activate for SAP S/4HANA Cloud, public edition (3-system landscape) Methodology, are Key User Extensibility, Developer Extensibility (In-stack), and Side-by-Side Extensibility (see image below).
+• It is not the intention of this blog to explain extensibility, but the three types supported within the SAP Activate for SAP S/4HANA Cloud Public Edition (3-system landscape) Methodology, are Key User Extensibility, Developer Extensibility (In-stack), and Side-by-Side Extensibility (see image below).

 Significantly more client responsibilities (including self-enablement)